lneshev/ShumenTraffic/Docs/DATABASE_SCHEMA.md

 - Bus lines with different routes and directions
 - Bus stops organized in zones
 - Schedules with courses (trips/departures) that can use different routes
-- Route variations (weekdays, Saturdays, Sundays) via day type in Schedule
+- Route variations via days of week in Schedule
 - Route swapping: different courses in the same schedule can use different routes

 ## Class Diagram